 - Watch out for shots Drinking vodka shots, or vodka jellies, can mean you consume more alcohol more quickly than you’d like.
 Sipping a long soft drink, like a cola with ice, can help you slow the pace.

 - Mind your measures: Stick to singles and if you’re ordering a cocktail check how many measures of alcohol it’s made with.
 Mixers can mask the taste of vodka, so you might not realise how strong a drink is just by tasting it.
-Consider buying a unit measure cup (provide link to our shop) to use at home so you can be sure exactly how much alcohol you are pouring.
+Consider buying a unit measure cup to use at home so you can be sure exactly how much alcohol you are pouring.

 - Stay energy-drink savvy: Mixing energy drinks and vodka means taking on caffeine as well as alcohol.
 The caffeine makes the brain feel more alert, and keeps you awake for longer, meaning you may drink more alcohol than you’d like.
 Find out more about the risks of mixing alcohol and energy drinks.